 - Four in five women find it difficult to orgasm during intercourse

-Jacqui Olliver, Auckland-based Technique Modifier and owner of the business End the Problem provides answers for the hot debate over sexual fantasies raised by Fifty Shades of Grey.
+Jacqui Olliver, Auckland-based Psychosexual Relationship Specialist and owner of the business End the Problem provides answers for the hot debate over sexual fantasies raised by Fifty Shades of Grey.

 Is that level of violence (as in Fifty Shades of Grey) common in sexual fantasies?

 “In the hundreds of client sessions I’ve conducted I’ve never encountered a client requiring that kind of violent scenario to feel sexually fulfilled,” Jacqui says.

 “On saying that, it is a common desire for those involved in the submissive side of sexual bondage to actually become significantly aroused by physical, emotional as well as sexual torment.
 This level of sexual violence can be due to sexual “imprinting” which is frequently caused by the earliest, remembered sexual experiences of a person.

 “People react differently to sexual imprinting.
 For example, a woman who was raped or molested as a child may find it difficult to attain an orgasm because during sex her mind is constantly worrying about whether or not she will be able to reach orgasm.
 If initial sexual experiences were violent for a male it can set up the requirement for a level of violence (either domination or submissiveness) in most of his future sexual acts, as from his learned perspective this is what he deems to be “normal” sex.”

 “With sexual fantasies there is a standard of difference in each person,” says Jacqui.
 “For example: one person might wish to participate in a threesome and the other doesn’t.
 While many people just like thinking about their sexual fantasies, others must enact on them to feel sexually fulfilled.
 This intense desire to actively participate by one of the partners, can lead to sexual activity outside of the relationship in an attempt to fulfill that desire.